 Usually, leaders that want to control every single step of the process end up creating bottlenecks in the system because work is often brought to a standstill when management is constantly needed to sign off on everything.

 The whole development process would stop daily when the manager wasn’t available.
-This would mean the junior developers would be sitting around sometimes for hours without nothing to do.
+This would mean the junior developers would be sitting around sometimes for hours without anything to do.

 The company employed many quality assurance testers too, so in this instance, it may have been worth letting the junior developer work on larger sections of code and then have the quality testers look through the code at different intervals.